Pittsburg, New Hampshire

-Pittsburg is a town in Coös County, New Hampshire, United States.
+Pittsburg is the largest town by area in New England, located in Coös County, New Hampshire, United States.
 The population was 800 at the 2020 census.
-It is the northernmost town in New Hampshire and the largest town by area in New England.
+It is the northernmost town in New Hampshire.
 U.S. Route 3 is the only major highway in the town, although the northern terminus of New Hampshire Route 145 also lies within Pittsburg.

-Pittsburg is part of the Berlin, New Hampshire–Vermont Micropolitan Statistical Area.
+Pittsburg is part of the Berlin, New Hampshire micropolitan area.

 History

 Pittsburg derives its name from William Pitt, Prime Minister of Great Britain.
 Prior to its incorporation in 1840, the area was settled c.
 1810 and known as the Territory of Indian Stream.
 It had the unique distinction of having been its own microstate briefly during the 1830s, called the Republic of Indian Stream, due to an ambiguous boundary between the United States and Canada.

 The Indian Stream Schoolhouse on Tabor Road, which dates to 1897, is listed in both the National Register of Historic Places and the New Hampshire State Register of Historic Places; the town hall on Main Street, which dates to 1883, is listed in the State Register.